refactored-group/automaticffl-for-woocommerce/README.md

 - [Terms of service](https://cloud.google.com/maps-platform/terms)

 **AutomaticFFL:** provides FFL dealer data, an interactive map experience, and product restrictions

+When an order using a selected FFL dealer is placed, the plugin sends the WooCommerce order ID, canonical dealer ID, FFL license, and order creation time to Automatic FFL for aggregate order attribution.
+It does not send buyer information for this reporting.

 - [AutomaticFFL](https://www.automaticffl.com/)
 - [Privacy Policy](https://www.automaticffl.com/privacy-policy/)